Skip to main content

 Package Discovery Commands

-Search for packages in the PRPM registry.
+Search for packages in the PRPM registry (keyword-based).

 prpm search <query> [options]